“…Families who work cooperatively toward ….goals will realize a happiness and peace which to other seems ‘idealistic’” J. Thomas Fyans

 The family annual goals should consider the individual goals of all family members such as scouting, personal progress, education and employment goals.
 Vacations may also be included in this list.
 Of course spiritual goals such as scripture reading, baptism, priesthood ordinations, and family prayers, service to others and missionary work for living and the dead are all appropriate.

-We have included the yearly calendar as part of this event.
+Family Goals We included the yearly calendar as part of this event.
 There may be a number of significant goal related calendar events such as graduations, missions, reunions and weddings that must be programmed into both documents.
 Tip: Use of a computer calendar program can be most helpful in this activity.
 (Multi-colored lines can be used for each individual's events.)

 Family goals could include a review of family life five to twenty years out.
 We recommend charting events include missions, education, marriage, etc. This charting activity will help family members prepare for the future and remain focused.
 It certainly helps parents in financial planning.In such a charting council, we set out the major goals of each family member in education, missions and marriages.
 The chart hung in our den.
 One example from the chart: When Kurtis, our youngest son, went on his mission Susan and I were to follow on a senior couple mission.
 In June of 2003 Kurtis began his mission, three weeks later Susan and Gordon left for a twenty-three month mission to Cambodia.
 The final event for that goal chart was accomplished.